UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 - Median Age Range: The median age of Pennsylvania residents is 40.6.

 - Education: More than 91% of Pennsylvania residents have graduated high school, with 32.3% having college degrees.
-The state has about 4.9% of residents currently working their way through college.
+The state has about 4.9% of residents working through college.

 Pennsylvania’s healthcare Marketplace is called Pennie.
 It has been created to help people get affordable health and dental coverage with financial assistance.
 The website connects consumers and providers to find the best plans for their needs at the best price.

 How many people are insured through the Pennsylvania health insurance marketplace?

 During the Open Enrollment Period of 2022 coverage, 374,776 enrolled in health plans.

 Did Pennsylvania implement the ACA’s Medicaid expansion?

 The Affordable Care Act was signed into law in 2010.
 Pennsylvania was one of the first states to expand Medicaid.
 In 2015, Pennsylvania adopted Medicaid expansion under the ACA.